 Some people like to be in charge of their learning.
 If that’s you, then teaching yourself to dance by taking online ballroom dance lessons is perfect for you.

-The number one reason that people choose to take online ballroom dance lessons is that it’s convenient.
+The number one reason to take online ballroom dance lessons is that it’s convenient.
 The biggest benefit, above all, is that you’ll be learning at your own pace in the comfort of your home.

 Online dance lessons make it easy to review.

-If you’re unsure of something, simply go back to the spot you want to check and take a second look…or 3rd, 4th, or 5th look.
-Due to the fact that you chose this format, you can check it out as many times as you like.
-So learning to ballroom dance will be less frustrating and more fun.
+If you’re unsure of something, simply go back to what you want to review and take a second look…or 3rd, 4th, or 5th look.
+In fact, feel free to check it out as many times as you like.
+As a result, learning to ballroom dance will be less frustrating and more fun.

-When it comes to instructors, you’ll have lots of choices.
+When it comes to instructors, you have lots of choices.

-Go ahead and Google “learn to ballroom dance”.
-You’re sure to find the pace and teaching style that suits you because of the number of videos available.
+Go ahead and Google “learn to ballroom dance” to check out a few courses.
+You’re sure to find a pace and teaching style that suits you.

 Access to online instruction makes it easy to practice.

-When you’re taking dance lessons with a private instructor, you’ve got to practice between lessons.
-For that reason, isn’t it nice to be able to go online and refresh your memory whenever you like?
+Even if you’re taking dance lessons with a private instructor, you’ll need to practice between lessons.
+With that in mind, isn’t it nice to be able to go online and refresh your memory whenever you like?